quanggpv/fast-batch-update/README.md

-This package currently supports bulk updates ONLY IN MYSQL and is compatible with Laravel version 8.
+This package currently supports bulk updates ONLY IN MYSQL and is compatible with Laravel version 8 and above

 <br>